Azure/iotedge-lorawan-starterkit/docs/tools/device-provisioning.md

 `appsettings.json` file.

-Required command line arguments are specific to the command the user wants to perform and are described later in this document. `iothub-connection-string` parameter is required for all commands and needs to contain a connection string for the Azure IoT Hub you want to work with.
+Required command line arguments are specific to the command the user wants to run and are described later in this document. `iothub-connection-string` argument is required for all commands and needs to contain a connection string for the Azure IoT Hub you want to work with.
 The connection string needs to belong to a shared access policy with **registry read**, **registry write** and **service connect** permissions enabled.
 You can use the default policy named